piggydoughnut/booking-onchain/README.md

-# booking-onchain
+# Booking Onchain – Memberships, Listings, and Bookings

 POC for a decentralized room/table booking system

-# Booking Onchain – Memberships, Listings, and Bookings (Solidity)

 This repository contains Solidity smart contracts and a Hardhat project that implement:

-- MembershipManager: Users pay with an ERC-20-compatible Asset Hub asset (e.g., DOT on AssetHub Paseo) to become members for a period.
+- MembershipManager: Users pay the chain native currency to become members for a period.
-- ListingManager: Create coworking listings (desks, rooms) with price per hour, token, and IPFS CID metadata.
+- ListingManager: Create coworking listings (desks, rooms) with IPFS CID metadata and availability tracking.
-- BookingManager: Members can book available listings; funds are escrowed and released to the listing owner after checkout.
+- BookingManager: Members can book available listings.
+Bookings are currently free (no payment collected).
 - AccessNFT (optional): Non-transferable NFT granting temporary access aligned to booking expiry.

-Payments use the chain native currency via payable functions (no ERC-20).
+Payments use the chain native currency (no ERC-20).
+Booking is nonpayable (free) in the current setup.

 ## Quickstart